ucan-wg/spec/README.md

 # 5. Validation

 Each capability has its own semantics, which need to be interpretable by the target resource handler.
-A particular validator SHOULD NOT reject UCANs with resources that it does not know how to interpret.
+A validator SHOULD NOT reject UCANs with resources that it does not know how to interpret.

 If any of the following criteria are not met, the UCAN MUST be considered invalid.